Chad Stanley

-Benjamin Chadwick Stanley (born January 29, 1976) is a former American football punter.
+Benjamin Chadwick Stanley (born January 29, 1976) is an American former professional football player who was a punter in the National Football League (NFL).
 He played college football at Kilgore College before transferring to Stephen F. Austin State University.
 He was signed by the San Francisco 49ers as an undrafted free agent in 1999.

-Stanley has also been a member of the Arizona Cardinals, Houston Texans and Indianapolis Colts.
+Stanley was also a member of the Arizona Cardinals, Houston Texans and Indianapolis Colts.

-Early years
+Early life

 Stanley attended Ore City High School in Ore City, Texas, and was a letterwinner in football, basketball, baseball, and track.
 In football, he won All-District honors at punter.

 Professional career

-He was not drafted to the National Football League but was signed by the San Francisco 49ers in 1999.
-He remained with that team for 2 years before moving to the Arizona Cardinals for a year and then to Houston to be the starter for the expansion team, the Houston Texans.
+Stanley was not drafted by the National Football League but was signed by the San Francisco 49ers in 1999.
+He remained with that team for two years before moving to the Arizona Cardinals for a year and then to Houston to be the starter for the expansion team, the Houston Texans.
 Until Andre Johnson was named Offensive Player of the Week for Week 4 of the 2006 NFL season, Stanley was the only Texans player to ever be named Player of the Week.